cockroachdb/docs/src/current/v23.1/sso-sql.md

 ## How CockroachDB determines the SQL username from a JWT

-1. `server.jwt_authentication.claim` determines which field to use to identify the external user, i.e. which must match a SQL user via the identity map.
+1. `server.jwt_authentication.claim` determines which field to use to identify the external user.
+This must match a SQL user via the identity map.
 1. `server.identity_map.configuration` maps that claim (along with the token’s issuer) to a SQL username.

 ## Identity Map configuration